ECE 529 - Wkshp Early Childhood Ed

 Independent Study in Early Childhood Education Hours: One to four Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
 Prerequisite: Consent of department head.
 Note: May be repeated when the topic varies

-ECE 697 - SPECIAL TOPICS
+ECE 697 - Special Topics

-Special Topics Seminar in Early Childhood Education Hours: One to four An organized class delivered with a seminar format around a specialized topic or content area within the field of Early Childhood Education Prerequisite: Doctoral level standing or consent of the instructor Note: May be repeated when topics vary
+An organized class delivered with a seminar format around a specialized topic or content area within the field of Early Childhood Education Prerequisite: Doctoral level standing or consent of the instructor Note: May be repeated when topics vary